IRENE VAN NISPEN KRESS

 To come back from the moving to the still image and broaden my vision and network I attended intense documentary photography workshops abroad, with big names in documentary photography like Gary Knight, Marcus Bleasdale, Philip Blenkinsop, Christopher Morris, Es Kashi, Antonin Kratochvil, John Stanmeyer and Donna Ferrato.
 I worked with them in Burma, Rwanda, France, Greece, Chernobyl (Ukraine), Armenia and Germany.

-In 2016 I did a 7 months masterclass by VII Photo Agency in Berlin with photographers out of 16 different countries.
+In 2016 I was selected to attend to a 7 months masterclass by VII Photo Agency in Berlin together with photographers out of 16 different countries.

 WHAT I CAN DO